temple-geography/fundamentals-of-gis/SQL Database Query in QGIS.md

 1. As with aliasing columns, I have aliased the table names so as to avoid having to retype them when I refer to them elsewhere in the query.
 By writing `se_tracts2010 AS t`, I can then use `t` instead of `se_tracts2010` when I refer to the geometry column as `t.geom`.
 2. For the spatial join to work, the layers have to be in the same spatial reference system.
 Since the Superfunds layer is in NAD83, I use the function `Transform(s.geom, 2272)` to transform the layer to the same projection as the tracts layer, SRID 2272 = State Plane Pennsylvania South.
-3. Finally, if you scan the resultset, you may notice that some tracts appear more than once. note that some tracts appear more than once.
+3. Finally, if you scan the resultset, you may notice that some tracts appear more than once.
 This is because the `JOIN` operation returns one row for *each* row of the left table that matches *each* row of the right table on the `JOIN` operator.
 Since some tracts have more than one Superfund site in them, they will appear more than once.
 We will correct this later by using the `DISTINCT` keyword to make sure that each tract id only appears once.

 SQL `GROUP BY` and Aggregate Functions
 --------------------------------------